minio/openlake/README.md

 ### Run Spark Jobs with MinIO as Object Storage
 Reading and writing data from and to MinIO using spark is very easy.
 You can follow the complete walkthrough [here](spark/spark-with-minio.md) or use the [notebook](spark/spark-with-minio.ipynb)

+### Maintain Iceberg Table using Spark
+Apache Iceberg is a table format for huge analytic datasets.
+It supports ACID transactions, scalable metadata handling, and fast snapshot isolation.
+You can follow the complete walkthrough using the [notebook](spark/spark-iceberg-minio.ipynb)

 ## Join Community